sloumach/full-encryption-package/README.md

 ```
 # ⚙️ How It Works:

-Each user has an enckey (stored encrypted) generated from their email
+Each user has an enckey (stored encrypted) generated from their email.
-This enckey is used as a symmetric key for AES-based encryption
+This enckey is used as a symmetric key for AES-based encryption.
-The package does not depend on Laravel's APP_KEY
+The package does not depend on Laravel's APP_KEY.

 # 🛡️ Security Notes:

-The encrypted key itself is protected using Laravel's encryption system
+The encrypted key itself is protected using Laravel's encryption system.
-You can override the logic by extending the service class
+You can override the logic by extending the service class.